developerforce/emote-server/README.md

 * `emote` - An `emote` has been received - (data: `smile`)
 * `votes` - A `votes` state object has been received (data: `{"smile": 1, "question": 3}`)
 * `heartbeat` - A `ping` has been received (data: `ping`)

+## 📝 License

+This project is licensed under the Creative Commons Zero v1.0 License.
+See the [LICENSE](LICENSE) file for details.